JennyJohnson78/UFO_Sightings/README.md

 ![image](https://user-images.githubusercontent.com/67409852/144375061-6ffc0039-eb6e-41ab-9bbe-cfd3649bc1cc.png)

-To find the city to want to filter by, input it as "benton".
+To find the city to want to filter by, input it as "benton" (all lowercase).
 The data that matches your search criteria will display.

 ![image](https://user-images.githubusercontent.com/67409852/144375219-2627703b-67cc-42de-adb4-4b5cb4213e02.png)